MARINE LIFE NEWS 2010

 4 June 2010

 A Red Scorpionfish, Scorpaena scrofa, was caught inside Guernsey's 12 mile limit in a scallop dredge.
 This warm water and Mediterranean fish is a rare visitor to the English Channel.
-This small fish has have venomous spines on their dorsal, ventral and anal fins.
+This small fish has venomous spines on its dorsal, ventral and anal fins.
 Each spine has a separate venom gland at the base.

 Two Scorpaena scrofa have been recorded from Irish waters so far this year.
-Scorpaena scrofa and Scorpaenaporcus appear to be more frequently recorded over the last couple of decades than heretofore.
+Scorpaena scrofa and Scorpaena porcus appear to be more frequently recorded over the last couple of decades than heretofore.
 Eleven of these records date from 1994 and the earliest from 1884.

 9 May 2010